Introduction to Computation and Neural Systems

 The Biological Basis of Neural Disorders

 The neuroscience of psychiatric, neurological, and neurodegenerative disorders and of substance abuse, in humans and in animal models.
 Students master the biological principles including genetics, cell biology, biochemistry, physiology, and circuits.
 Topics are taught at the research level and include classical and emerging therapeutic approaches and diagnostic strategies.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Tools of Neurobiology